JeromeVargas/vocabulary_checker/README.md

 #### Text section:

-This is the word or words to study, you can click on the text to hide it:
+This is the word or words to study, you can click on question mark to show the text:

 ![interface_text_area_1](assets/images/sections/interface_text_section_1.png)
 ![interface_text_area_2](assets/images/sections/interface_text_section_2.png)